-Our program replicates many of the best practices being used in other programs such as how to use data to effect change, emphasis on social justice, advocacy for school counseling, etc. What I will focus on here are the program’s unique elements.
+Our program replicates many of the best practices being used in other programs such as how to use data to effect change, emphasis on social justice, advocacy for school counseling, etc. What we'll focus on here are the program’s unique elements.

 Students are introduced from day #1 to the understanding known as the Three Principles.
 This understanding has been and is being used in a variety of settings including prisons and housing projects to produce profound changes in behavior including significant reductions in A&D use, domestic violence, student suspensions and expulsions.
 The Principles are introduced as foundational to:

-The career class is focused on preparing students to develop and implement a college and career readiness program for all students and promotes the understanding that college and career starts in elementary.
-Elements of college and career are also embedded in the internship class.
+The career class is focused on preparing students to develop and implement a college and career readiness program for all students and promotes the understanding that college and career preparation starts in elementary.
+Additionally, elements of college and career readiness are embedded in the internship class.

 Students learn about Carol Dweck’s fixed and growth mindset and how to utilize interventions designed to alter students’, parents’, and teachers’ fixed mindsets.